Tantalum & Ni-Chrome

 New Non-Magnetic Tantalum ˝ & 1 Watt Resistors

-As I mentioned in the previous update we introduced in late September 2012 a new range of 2 watt tantalum resistors, which are similar to the old Shinkoh resistors in that they are non-magnetic, using a copper end cap rather than the slightly magnetic iron/nickel end caps with a tinned OFC copper lead out wire also used on our traditional Tantalum resistors, we have now extended the non-magnetic Tantalum resistor range to include ˝ and 1 watt values as well, range and pricing further down.
+As I mentioned in the previous update we introduced in late September 2014 a new range of 2 watt Tantalum resistors, which are similar to the old Shinkoh resistors in that they are Tantalum and non-magnetic, using a high content copper brass end cap rather than the slightly magnetic iron/nickel end caps with a tinned OFC copper lead out wire also used on our traditional Tantalum resistors, we have now extended the non-magnetic Tantalum resistor range to include ˝ and 1 watt values as well, range and pricing further down.

-We used to be restricted to 100KOhms on the 2 watt tantalum resistors, but I am happy to report that experiments with a pure tantalum coating, using a sputter target process, (up to now we have been using a Tantalum coating which was deposited by a modern process) will extend the range to 2M2 or so eventually, assuming that the equipment that did old style sputter target process proves reliable and workable, we will have both the standard slightly magnetic tantalum resistor and the new non-magnetic version available.
+We used to be restricted to 100KOhms on the 2 watt Tantalum resistors, but I am happy to report that experiments with a the pure Tantalum coating, using the original sputter target process, (up to now we have been using a Tantalum coating which was deposited by a modern process) will extend the range to 2M2 or so eventually, assuming that the equipment that does old style sputter target process proves reliable and workable, we will have both the standard slightly magnetic tantalum resistor and the new non-magnetic version available again.